abbykrish/cs360v-f21/Lab0.md

 3. [Environments](https://github.com/vijay03/cs360v-f21/blob/master/environments.md) which will help you in understanding what exactly is an environment, and some details about the environment structure which is used in sys_ept_map() and the trapframe structure.
 4. [File System](https://github.com/vijay03/cs360v-f21/blob/master/file_system.md) which will help you in understanding the second part of the lab, where we handle vmcalls related to reading and writing of data to a disk.

-## Lab-0

-For Lab-0, you will first set up your working environment and then implement code to demonstrate understanding of the codebase.

-## 1. Getting Started
+## Part-1 Setup and Getting Started

 You will need to use your laptop for this project.
 Because the lab computers do not have easy root access, and we are trying to write a hypervisor, it is easiest to use a class VM for a standardized project experience.